seap-udea/pryngles-public/README.md

 <img src="https://raw.githubusercontent.com/seap-udea/pryngles-public/master/gallery/disco-planet.jpeg" alt="Logo" width="150"/>
 </p>

 This is the *disco* version of Pryngles.
-We are improving the resolution and performance of the software for future releases.
+We are improving resolution, performance, modularity and programming standards for future releases.

 ## What's new

+- **0.6.x versions**:

+  - Updated information about paper and ACL code.
+0.6.0, Official release.

 - **0.5.x versions**: